PedestrianDynamics/PedPy/docs/source/index.rst

         :img-top: _static/user_guide.svg
         :link: usage
         :link-type: doc
-        :link-alt: To the getting started guides
+        :link-alt: To the user guide

         The user guide shows more detailed applications and provides an overview of the capabilities of *PedPy*.